-The exhibition for the Los Angeles Housing + Community Investment Department (HCIDLA) was held in March 2017 on the DCA’s Bridge Gallery at LA City Hall.
-HCIDLA hosted an exhibition, “Phases & Faces of Affordable Housing in Los Angeles” showcasing the many phases of affordable housing development and preservation, and the faces of diverse individuals and families who are in need of or are the living beneficiaries of affordable housing programs in Los Angeles.
-Through words and pictures, the exhibit highlighted the historic development of affordable housing in the City of LA. (http://hcidla.lacity.org/phasesandfaces)
+The exhibition for the Los Angeles Housing Department (formally known as Los Angeles Housing + Community Investment Department ) was located on the Department of Cultural Affairs’s Bridge Gallery at LA City Hall.
+“Phases & Faces of Affordable Housing in Los Angeles” exhibition showcased the many phases of affordable housing development and preservation, and the faces of diverse individuals and families who are in need of or are the living beneficiaries of affordable housing programs in Los Angeles.
+Through words and pictures, the exhibit highlighted the historic development of affordable housing in the City of LA.
+(See explanation LAHD)

 The “Faces” of the exhibition featured photographs of homeless individuals by David Blumenkrantz, Professor in the Department of Journalism—(One of Us Project).
 CSUN’s Social Impact DesignHub designers worked on the “Phases” part of the exhibition by creating an historical timeline of the department’s history, 13 panels of various types of affordable housing in LA, as well as all the branding and promotional materials for the Exhibition.